Develop knowledge and hands-on experience in land management

 What activities do trainees carry out?

 Our placements provide an excellent training opportunity to gain valuable hands-on experience in conservation and land management.
-Learn to carry out a range of practical habitat management and monitoring tasks on heathland, chalk grassland, woodland and wetland.
-Help organise practical conservation volunteer days and lead and inspire our volunteers, plan and lead guided walks for the public.
-You will also have the opportunity to assist with aspects of grazing, including fencing, moving cattle and stock checking.
+Learn to carry out a range of practical habitat management and monitoring tasks on heathland, chalk grassland, woodland, and wetland.
+Help organise practical conservation volunteer days and learn to lead and inspire our volunteers.
+You will also have the opportunity to assist with aspects of grazing, including fencing, moving cattle, and stock checking.

 About the placement

 We take up to two trainees twice a year in April and again in September.
-Trainee placements require a commitment of 3 days a week for 12 months, which will be agreed upon from the onset of the trainee role.
+Anticipated commitment for this role is 3 days a week for 12 months, which will be agreed upon from the onset of the trainee role.
 Trainees have the opportunity to undertake a selection of funded external and internal training courses as well as on-the-job training.
 Out-of-pocket travel expenses are provided alongside appropriate protective clothing.

 Read what some of our trainees have to say about their experience

 As someone with a big interest in the natural world and some volunteering experience, a placement with the Surrey Wildlife Trust was the perfect opportunity for me to learn and develop the skills required to feel confident that I might just be able to forge a successful career in conservation.